A Predictive Flexibility Aggregation Method for Low Voltage Distribution System Control: Local Flexibility Aggregation using MPO

-Then, the cost associated with the SOC value at the end of the ongoing 15-minute market period, $\Pi_{SOC}$, is considered.
-It is modeled as a piecewise linear function of $N_s$ segments.
+The impact of current actions on future costs is captured through the SoC cost function at the end of the market period, $\Pi_{SoC}$.
+It is modeled as a piecewise linear function of $N_s$ segments, similar to the one shown in Fig. \ref{fig:Cost_approx_new}.

-Here, $\widehat{\Theta}_{n}$ are the parameters that describe the slopes of each segment.
-Since the OP is modeled as a linear program, the value function is convex such that:
+Here, $\widehat{\theta}_{n}$ are the parameters that describe the slopes of each segment.
+Since the OP is modeled as a linear program, the cost function is convex such that:

-The breakpoints of the SOC domain are denoted by $\widehat{S}_n$, while the auxiliary variables $\Delta S_n$ are introduced to determine the location of the terminal SOC, $SOC_2$, within the value function.
-Eq. \eqref{eq:soc_link} establishes the relationship between $SOC_2$, the smallest breakpoint $\widehat{S}_1$, and the cumulative increments $\Delta S_n$, thus ensuring consistency.
+The breakpoints defining each segment of the SoC domain are denoted by $\widehat{s}_n$.
+At the same time, the auxiliary variables $\Delta s_n$ are introduced to determine the cost of the SoC at the end of the current market period, $soc_f$, within the cost function.
+Equation \eqref{eq:soc_link} establishes the relationship between $soc_f$, the smallest breakpoint $\widehat{s}_0$, and the cumulative increments $\Delta s_n$, thus ensuring consistency.

+To reduce the number of parameters, the piecewise linear function can be simplified by considering the minimum and maximum SoC values attainable during the market period.
+Given the SoC at the beginning of the period and the limits on charging and discharging power, many segments of the cost function become unreachable, reducing the number of segments that need to be parametrized.

+The choice of $N_s$ reflects a tradeoff between precision and the number of parameters (increasing with $N_s$).
+If more than $N_s$ regions lie within these reachable SoC bounds, regions with the most similar slopes are merged, at the cost of reduced precision.
+On the other hand, if fewer than $N_s$ lie within the bounds, additional void regions are introduced to reach $N_s$.
+In this work, $N_s = 4$.

-Finally, two penalty terms are added, the cost associated with instantaneous reactive power usage in the PV ($q_{PV}$) and the battery ($q_{bat}$):
+Finally, two penalty terms are added.
+First, the cost associated with instantaneous reactive power usage in the PV ($q_{pv,t}$) and the BESS ($q_{bat,t}$).
+As shown in \cite{Reactive_Cost} and \cite{ Reactive_Cost2}, reactive power provision reduces the lifetime of inverters and increases losses, such that the resulting cost should be considered.

-and with battery degradation due to charging and discharging:
+Then, the cost associated with battery degradation due to charging and discharging cycles \cite{Battery_Costs}.